jennie6151/inwiththeold/README.md

 3. search 'beswick' and see antiques from "Beswick" and then from the Search Results page type 'Bristol' and my search to be updated.
 Test performed and true.
 4. search 'royal' and see antiques from "Royal Doulton" and "Royal Albert".
 Test performed and true.
 5. search 'donkey' and find 0 recipes and a warning message.
 Test performed and true.
-6. click on "Signup" and be prompted to enter a username and password and then be sent to the login screen and login successfully.
+6. click on "Sign up" and be prompted to enter a username and password and then be sent to the login screen and login successfully.
 Test performed and true.
 7. click on "Logout" and successfully log out.
 Test performed and true.
 8. click on "Purchase item" and be taken through to Stripe payment, click to enter details manually.
 Enter email: admin@example.com, account number: 4242 4242 4242 4242, expiry date: 11/20, CVC:123.
 A successful test payment is made.
 Test performed and true.